ksingla025/ASR-re-rank-using-MT-transcript/README.md

 The implementation is in a very bad shape.
 I will soon update this repository with cleaner code and readme for the same.

+# P.S : This repository is still in development, wait for updates before you can use it